genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/07_glossary/01_glossary.md

 Maven users need to add a dependency to their pom.xml to use Netty.

 Find this and a lot more at the [Camel website](https://camel.apache.org/components/latest/netty-component.html).

+## nginx
+Genesis uses nginx as a reverse proxy to pass incoming requests to the server. nginx can handle many concurrent connections.
+This is designed to increase security and ensure high performance.

+The [ngnix documentation](https://nginx.org/en/docs/) will tell you more if you work hard.

 ## NIO
 Non-blocking I/O